How to Build a Compliance-Ready Waste Management Plan in 5 Simple Steps

 From Generation to Disposal

-Think of waste flow like a river: it starts at the source, travels through a series of bends, and finally reaches the sea.
+Think of waste flow like a river: it starts at the source, travels through bends, and finally reaches the sea.
 In a waste plan you need to chart each bend.

 - Generation point – Where does the waste appear?
 A lab bench, a patient room, a kitchen sink?